iron-fish/ironfish-bridge/terraform/README.md

 ## Modules

 1. The `modules/node` module contains everything required for deploying an ironfish node from source.
 The node that is referenced is the latest release version seen in the [github repo](https://github.com/iron-fish/ironfish/releases)

+## tfvars

+Set the `terraform.tfvars` needed to keep your system secure and connected